datenanfragen/website/content/en/blog/hacktoberfest-2021/index.md

 <img class="offset-image offset-image-right" src="/card-icons/code.svg" height="150px" width="190px" style="height: 150px; margin-right: -100px; margin-top: -50px;" alt="">

 If you're new to Datenanfragen.de, you may be a little overwhelmed and don't know where to start.
 Don't worry: There are numerous areas in which you can participate—regardless of whether you have experience with programming and data protection or not.
 To make it easier for you to get started, we have put together a few suggestions here.
 You can find many more tasks in the issues of the respective repositories.
-Of course we also welcome your own ideas on how you could improve the project.
+Of course, we also welcome your own ideas on how you could improve the project.

 * **Collecting suggested companies for more countries**
   As explained above, we want to collect lists of companies that users should request their data from.
 We need these lists to suggest these companies to users in these countries via our wizard.
 At the moment, we support Germany, Austria, and Great Britian.
 However, we would like to support all EU countries in the future.
 Read more in [this GitHub issue](https://github.com/datenanfragen/data/issues/230).